-The endocrine system is a collection of ductless glands that produce hormones and secrete them into the circulatory system, without the intermediate presence of ducts carrying secretions towards target organs.
-Hormones can therefore act as chemical messengers for a large number of cells and tissues simultaneously, even if the target cells are distant from their tissue of origin.
+The endocrine system is a collection of ductless glands that produce hormones and secrete them into the circulatory system.
+Endocrine glands work without the intermediate presence of ducts carrying secretions towards target organs.
+Hormones can act as chemical messengers for a large number of cells and tissues simultaneously.
+This is true even if the target cells are distant from the endocrine glands.
 They can also regulate nearly every metabolic activity of the body and produce an integrated response.

 Endocrine glands are usually heavily vascularized, containing a dense network of blood vessels.
 Cells within these organs often contain hormones in intracellular granules or vesicles that fuse with the plasma membrane in response to the appropriate signal, releasing the hormones into the extracellular space.

 The endocrine system, along with the nervous system, integrates the signals from different parts of the body and the environment.
 In addition, the endocrine system produces effector molecules in the form of hormones that can elicit an appropriate response from the body in order to maintain homeostasis.
 The nervous system produces immediate effects.
 The endocrine system is designed to be relatively slow in initiation, but it has a prolonged effect.

 As an example, the long-term secretion of growth hormone in the body influences the development of bones and muscles to increase height and also induces the growth of every internal organ.
 This happens over the course of many years.
 Hormones like cortisol, produced during times of stress, can change appetite, and metabolic pathways in skeletal and smooth muscle for hours or weeks.